 Dawkins says that a parent’s interest is to see as many of her children survive.

-Children also present strategy in which they try to maximize the Parental Investment all for themselves.
+Children also present a strategy in which they try to maximize the Parental Investment all for themselves.

 Groups Are Equally Selfish

-Dawkins says that even when we form groups we display an apparent unselfish behavior, but it developed in the first place only because it helps spreading the genes of each single individual.
+Dawkins says that even when we form groups we display an apparent unselfish behavior, but it developed in the first place only because it helps spread the genes of each single individual.

 Nice Guys Finish First